nshobayo/okta-SpringSAML/README.md

 5. **Deployment**

-	- Assuming your current directory is `spring-security-saml.sample` Use the command below to copy the compiled `spring-security-SAML2-sample.war` file to the Tomcat directory you set up in step one
+	- Assuming your current directory is `spring-security-saml/sample` Use the command below to copy the compiled `spring-security-SAML2-sample.war` file to the Tomcat directory you set up in step one

 	```shell
 	cp build/libs/spring-security-SAML2-sample.war /Library/Tomcat/webapps/